 The teacher of the visually impaired, also known as a TVI, works with the school, teachers, and student to adapt the educational environment for students with vision loss.
 They are certified by the state to work with visually impaired students and can visit as often as needed.
-I did not work with my TVI directly in the classroom, but I still learned a lot from them- read more about ten lessons my TVI taught me here.
+I did not work with my TVI directly in the classroom, but I still learned a lot from them.

-One time, when I couldn’t see a worksheet that the teacher had given me, I was told out of frustration that I just needed to sit there and try harder to see it, because no one knew what to do (read more about that here).
+One time, when I couldn’t see a worksheet that the teacher had given me, I was told out of frustration that I just needed to sit there and try harder to see it, because no one knew what to do.
 Not everyone can read standard print materials, and that’s okay- this is called a print disability.
 Print disabilities are defined as organic dysfunctions that prevent a student from being able to read standard print.
 Two examples of conditions that would cause print disabilities are vision impairment and learning disabilities.
-Read ten things that I have learned about print disabilities here.

 For textbooks or other learning materials, schools may utilize outside services to create accessible materials.
-Here in Virginia, students receive textbooks and educational materials from AIM-VA free of charge- read my post about AIM-VA here.
-Students with print disabilities can also receive books from Bookshare for free- read my post about Bookshare here.
+Here in Virginia, students receive textbooks and educational materials from AIM-VA free of charge.
+Students with print disabilities can also receive books from Bookshare for free.

 If a student uses accessible materials in the classroom, then they will definitely need accessible testing materials.
-While this might not be directly written into the IEP, it’s often required that a student have an IEP to receive accommodations on tests.
-For accommodations for standardized tests, referred to as SOLs in Virginia, read this post here.
-For accommodations for the SAT, read my post on SAT accommodations here.
-And for accommodations on the ACT, read my post on ACT accommodations here.
+While this might not be directly written into the IEP, students needs an IEP for testing accommodations.

 Low vision (or other) specialist